-A producer by the name of René Barbier formed a gang of passionate viticulturists, winemakers and advocates to create several site-specific wines in Priorat.
-They introduced fine winemaking techniques (like small new French oak barrels), utilized French varieties including Cabernet Sauvignon, Syrah and Merlot, and adopted the French-inspired site-specific term of Clos meaning “protected” or “walled” vineyard in their winery names.
-These original five labels, Clos Mogador , Clos Dofí (now Finca Dofí ), Clos de L’Obac , Clos Martinet , and Clos Erasmus all received intense international attention and high ratings for their outstanding wines in the middle 1990s.
+A producer by the name of René Barbier formed a gang of passionate viticulturists, winemakers, and advocates to create several site-specific wines in Priorat.
+They introduced fine winemaking techniques (like small new French oak barrels), utilized French varieties, including Cabernet Sauvignon, Syrah and Merlot.
+They adopted the French-inspired site-specific term of Clos, meaning “protected” or “walled” vineyard in their winery names.
+These original five labels, Clos Mogador, Clos Dofí (now Finca Dofí ), Clos de L’Obac , Clos Martinet , and Clos Erasmus all received intense international attention and high ratings for their outstanding wines in the middle 1990s.

-Today, with investment and interest inspired by the original five Clos, there are now 4,696 acres (1,900 hectares) of vineyards with nearly 100 wineries (and 600 growers).
-Amongst the new group, several producers have adopted the term Clos in their name to champion the idea of site specificity.
+With investment and interest inspired by the original five Clos, there are now 4,696 acres (1,900 hectares) of vineyards with nearly 100 wineries (and 600 growers).
+Amongst the new group, several producers have adopted the term Clos in their name to champion the idea of site-specificity.

 The Wines of Priorat

-The vineyard plantings in Priorat are approximately 39% Garnacha (Grenache), 27% Cariñena (Carginan), 14% Cabernet Sauvignon, 12% Syrah and 6% Merlot.
+The vineyard plantings in Priorat are approximately 39% Garnacha (Grenache), 27% Cariñena (Carignan), 14% Cabernet Sauvignon, 12% Syrah, and 6% Merlot.
 The blend of each Priorat red varies depending on the producer.

 Taste of Priorat Wines